 When to use this form

-When you are a Veteran and want to apply for VA medical benefits, so that you can receive health care at your choice of 1,200 locations.
+Use this form if you’re a Veteran and want to apply for VA health care benefits.
+You must be enrolled in VA health care to get care at VA health facilities or a community care provider (an approved non-VA provider).

 Download VA Form 10-10EZ (PDF)